TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Exploration

-The triggers in the existing attacks are mostly regular-shaped (\meg,\,square), which seems a common design choice.
+{RQ$_2$:\,{\em Is it necessary to use regular-shaped triggers?}} -- The triggers in the existing attacks are mostly regular-shaped (\meg,\,square), which seems a common design choice.
 We explore the impact of trigger shape on attack efficacy.
 We fix $|m|$\,=\,9 but select the positions of $|m|$ pixels independently and randomly.
 Table\mref{tab:scattered} compares \asr under the settings of regular and random triggers.